CROSS TRAIN WITH FLAIR

 MASSAGE IS NOT A LUXURY

-A couple of one hour sessions a month is a good start for health and wellness.
+Two one-hour sessions a month is a good start for health and wellness.
 Weekly sessions for a shorter duration if you want to address a specific issue.
 It’s worth it!
 Your future you will thank you!

 Stand Tall, Breathe Deep-